volopasse/Ramblings-of-a-hackintosher/Hardware.md

 # Hardware

-Follow this guide to pick a correct hardware part for your new Hackintosh.
+Follow this guide to pick a correct piece of hardware for your new Hackintosh.

 ## Motherboard:

 - **Brand:** ASUS, ASRock, Gigabyte

-  MSI: There is some problem with MSI & OsxAptioFixDrv, better to stay away from it.
+  MSI: There are some problems with MSI & OsxAptioFixDrv, better to stay away from it.

 - **Chipset:** Intel 300/200/100/5/6/7/8/9-series